 Cold Turkey uses a visual weekly scheduler:

-• Applies only to the device where installed
+- Applies only to the device it is installed on

 Freedom uses session-based scheduling:

-• Sessions start immediately or at scheduled times
+- Sessions start right away or at a scheduled time

 Pricing and Long-Term Value